CARD CARRYING

 “No, I mean, why give him the credit card?”

-“I presume she stole it or found it, and used it, and was afraid of getting caught with it.”
+“I assume she stole it or found it, and used it, and was afraid of getting caught with it.”

 Hart was about to take another bite of his muffin but put it back on his plate.
 He’d lost his appetite.